Finding your way around the support system for SEND can be confusing. The information below explains the two main types of support available:

-If a pupil does not make progress with additional assistance through SEN Support, the school and parents might consider requesting an Education Health and Care Needs Assessment.
+If a pupil does not make progress with additional assistance through SEN Support, the school and parents might consider requesting an Education Health and Care Needs Assessment (EHCNA).

-If your child has a more complex Special Educational Need that can't be met by a mainstream school or nursery through SEN Support, you can ask for an Education, Health and Care (EHC) assessment.
-An EHC assessment is a detailed investigation to find out exactly what your child's Special Educational Needs are.
+If your child has more complex Special Educational Needs that can't be met by a mainstream school or nursery through SEN Support, you can ask for an Education Health and Care Needs Assessment (EHCNA).
+An EHCNA is a detailed investigation to find out exactly what your child's Special Educational Needs are.

 The EHC assessment process is completed within 20 weeks as shown below.